-We have substantially completed our audit of the financial statements (the financial statements) of Toronto Public Library Board (the Library) prepared in accordance with Canadian generally accepted accounting principles (GAAP) for the year ended December 31, 2012.
-We propose to issue an unqualified report on the financial statements, pending resolution of outstanding items outlined on page 1.
-Our draft auditor's report is included in Appendix A.
+We have substantially completed our audit of the financial statements of the Toronto Public Library Board (the Board or the Library) prepared in accordance with Canadian public sector accounting standards (PSAS) for the year ended December 31, 2013.
+Our draft auditor's report is included as Appendix A.